luisguve/strapi-plugin-ratings/README.md

 Reviews can be displayed in the frontend in two ways:

 1. Using the React components library [strapi-ratings-client](https://npmjs.com/package/strapi-ratings-client) **(recommended)**
-2. Build your custom frontend using the API
+2. Build your custom frontend using the API endpoints, described as follows:

 ## API